FilippoMB/Diffusion_models_tutorial/README.md

 ## 1. 🚀 Quick start

-### 📃 Read up
+### 🧱 Learn the basics

-Check these [slides](https://docs.google.com/presentation/d/1jUO9jZLtUGoK7kgg0kurBgDwDsNOLybrYKU-O2y98xM/edit?usp=sharing) for a short introduction about the idea behind diffusion models and stable diffusion.
+Check these [slides](https://docs.google.com/presentation/d/1jUO9jZLtUGoK7kgg0kurBgDwDsNOLybrYKU-O2y98xM/edit?usp=sharing) for a short introduction about the basic idea behind diffusion models and stable diffusion.

 ### 💻 Play with notebooks

+> [!WARNING]
+> Since the libraries used in the notebooks below are often updated, the notebooks might stop working at some point.
+Please, open an issue if you encounter problems and bugs.

 To try out **Stable Diffusion** by running run one of the Colab notebooks below.